 My love of music fed and dovetailed with another passion of mine – running.

 I started running (and I continue to run) for a bunch of reasons.
 One of these is vanity.
 I pick up weight easily – If my childhood metabolism was a Porsche, my adult metabolism is a shopping trolley with a dodgy wheel, so I try to stay active.
 The obvious reason is health.
 I was brought up by hard-drinking parents in a time when personal health wasn’t a big priority to most people.
-Unfortunately, I wasn’t smart enough to realize that I didn’t have to imitate the behaviour of my parents.
+Unfortunately, I wasn’t smart enough to realize that I didn’t have to imitate the behaviour of my parents (we only see so far, and we all have our daddy’s eyes).
 As a result, the first half of my life was heavily affected by booze.
 I was a pack-a-day smoker and reasonably heavy drinker for most of my young adult life.
 I mistakenly thought that running was the antidote to unhealthy living.
 On its own, it probably isn’t but hey, I kept trying.

 When we finished our military service (at the end of 1987, we would have been 22) me and a good friend named Paul Kennedy got roaring drunk one night and accepted a challenge to run a 21km race the following morning.
 This is the sort of reckless shit you can get away with when you’re 22.
 That run led to others and before we knew it, we were in training for the Comrades marathon.
 We didn’t run Comrades that year but the idea of running it had gotten under my skin like a fever and it became another motivation to keep running.